alexandershov/raytracer/devlog.md

-    that's no good because you can't project Ox if plane contains Ox Idea 4: just get two different points on a plane, that'll be your Ox, then build perpendicular Idea 5: any plane can be made as the rotation + shift of Oxy we need to find this rotation
+    that's no good because you can't project Ox if plane contains Ox Idea 4: just get two different points on a plane, that'll be your Ox, then build perpendicular Idea 5: any plane can be made as the rotation + shift of Oxy we need to find this rotation Actually, after a good night's sleep the simplest way is to have a simple projection to Oxy or Oxz in the Material (no plane can be parallel to both of those).
+  There'll be (almost) no math.
 * ~~How to project point to a plane?~~
   On a plane y=ax + b projection of (x0; y0) will be intersection of another line y=-x/a + b1 (b1 can be found easily), then you can find intersection